AngC1998/Basic-Apple-Inspired-Calculator/README.md

 "Weblink: https://medium.com/@ethanryan/lets-make-a-javascript-calculator-a81186cb912f"

-Status: JavaScript file not working with project: additional help or suggestions or advice highly appreciated!
+Status: Calculator finally somewhat functional since JavaScript isn't functionally properly on PC, so removed JavaScript file and put the functional script into HTML file.
+Still working on the functionality/back-end of calculator, but front-end should be fine for now.